jtaylor515/PracticumProject/README.md

-# SneakerX
+# Munch

-Welcome to SneakerX - your go-to destination for sneaker data visualization, price predictions, and personalized AI chatbot assistance.
-Whether you're a seasoned sneakerhead or just starting out, SneakerX offers a revolutionary web application experience tailored specifically for sneaker enthusiasts.
+Welcome to Munch - your go-to destination for smart, conversational restaurant searching!
+Whether you're gluten free or just want to find the best burger in town, Munch will be your new foodie friend.

 ## About Envitas